BaseRock Partners Expands Engineering and Construction Advisory Practice with Addition of Managing Director Jim Owen

 Utility Services Market Update April 2024

-In our latest Utility Services Market Update, we share megatrends in transmission, broadband infrastructure, and more, highlighting the need for modernization and resilience and the growing demand for utility service assets.
+In our Utility Services Market Update, we share megatrends in transmission, broadband infrastructure, and more, highlighting the need for modernization and resilience and the growing demand for utility service assets.

 Gain access to critical takeaways and acquire fresh insights to effectively navigate the shifting landscape.